NachoBrito/ts-textrank/README.md

 const summarizer = new Summarizer(config, logger)

-//summary will be an array of sentences summarizing text const text = "...Text to summarize..."
+//Language is used for stopword removal.

-//See [fergiemcdowall/stopword](https://github.com/fergiemcdowall/stopword) for supported languages const lang = "en"
+//See https://github.com/fergiemcdowall/stopword for supported languages const lang = "en"

+const text = "...Text to summarize..."
-const summary = summarizer.summarize(text, lang)
+//summary will be an array of sentences summarizing text const summary = summarizer.summarize(text, lang)
 ```